Services for International Students

 Form I-94 is the DHS Arrival/Departure Record issued to aliens who are admitted to the U.S. The Form I-94 has been automated.
 If a student is required to have a paper version of Form I-94, it is available at www.cbp.gov/I94

-Students may work on-campus without prior approval from the INS, provided they are enrolled full-time.
+Students may work on-campus without prior approval from the USCIS, provided they are enrolled full-time.
 On-campus work is limited to 15 hours per week while school is in session.

 Curricular Practical Training

 Employment under Curricular Practical Training (CPT) permits you to work off campus in a job directly related to your field of study.
 There are important differences between CPT and Optional Practical Training (OPT).
 Make sure you read the information on OPT to understand which might work best for your situation.
 You might use both kinds of practical training, though not simultaneously.